john-gia/pdsnd_github/README.md

 Bikeshare Python Project

 ### Description
-Bikeshare.py uses Python to investigate U.S. bikeshare data.
-The code provides an interactive environment where the user chooses data and various filters to analyse and calculate statistics for the available datasets.
+bikeshare.py uses Python to investigate U.S. bikeshare data.
+The code provides an interactive environment where the user chooses data and various filters to analyse and calculate statistics for the available datasets in Chicago, New York City and Washington.

 ### Files used
-Bikeshare(final).py
+bikeshare.py
 chicago.csv
 new_york_city.csv
 washington.csv